 Now the principal focus is providing sponsorship to needy students whether sighted or visually impaired.

 Rose Scholarships are awarded to bright, needy children from the local Mvumi primary schools.
 The sponsorship scheme awards bursaries that cover the full 100% of school fees to relieve cases of hardship.
-Currenlty a quarter of the school receive sponsorship.
+Currenlty a fifth of the school receive sponsorship.